Estimating class separability of text embeddings with persistent homology: Experiments

-\textbf{Dataset}: We use the train split of the binary-class ``SetFit / amazon\_counterfactual''\footnote{We only use the SetFit \citep{tunstall2022efficient} datasets because of their pre-processing, we do not use the SetFit paradigm in this work.} dataset from Hugging Face.
-This dataset contains text from English, German, and Japanese, as well as a label for whether the text is describing a counterfactual or not-counterfactual statement.
+\textbf{Datasets}: We use the train splits of \emph{SetFit/amazon\_counterfactual} and the \emph{SetFit/sst2} datasets from Hugging Face\footnote{We only use the SetFit datasets \citep{tunstall2022efficient} because of their column-name standardization, we do not use the SetFit paradigm in this work.}.
+The amazon-counterfactual dataset contains text from English, German, and Japanese, as well as a label for whether the text is describing a counterfactual or not-counterfactual statement.
 Only 19\% of the text describes counterfactuals.
+The train split of the sst2 dataset is close to being balanced, with $52.8\%$ of the dataset having \enquote{positive} label.

-Full details about the split are in the supplementary material.
-We split this set to a training set with 1000 examples and a tracking set with 1000 examples.
+We split each set into a training set with 1000 examples and a tracking set with 1000 examples.
+At the end of every epoch, we embed the examples in the tracking set with each sentence transformer.
+Although we use those embeddings at the end of the run to gather information about the training process by computing how the various metrics of Section~\ref{sec:separability-baselines} changed, in practice those metrics can be computed during the training run.

-\textbf{Model}: We consider a pre-trained sentence transformer available on Hugging Face and through the \texttt{sentence-transformers} library~\citep{reimers2019sentencebert}.
-The model is the \texttt{all-MiniLM-L6-v2} (MiniLM), a popular model for embedding text and constructing text classifiers.
-It is a six-layer network outputting 384-dimensional sentence embeddings.
-We attach a randomly-initialised softmax head to turn it into a classifier model.
-We then train it with Adam, learning rate $1e-5$, cross-entropy loss, and batch size $32$.
-Similarly to Section~\ref{sec:toy-exp}, we train the model with the training set and, first before fine-tuning and then after each epoch, we embed the tracking set examples so that we can study the evolution of their embeddings later.

-We remind here that for comparison purposes all of the separability metrics are normalised so that their maximum value is 1 (as the CH is unbounded, see Section~\ref{sec:separability-baselines}).
-Figure~\ref{fig:single-class-example} shows the evolution of the various metrics of separability on the tracking set.
-The model never sees the labels of this set during training.
-We observe that the model gradually improves the separability of its embeddings as epochs progress.
-The CH metric, that captures how well-defined the clusters are, lags behind the rest and has its biggest jump at the fourth epoch.
-Our proposed metric catches up earlier and, more importantly, changes more slowly as the benefit of additional epochs lessens.